containeroo/certalert/README.md

 | `/config`   | Provides the currently active configuration file.
 Plaintext passwords are redacted. |
 | `/metrics`  | Delivers metrics for Prometheus to scrape                                           |
 | `/healthz`  | Get health status                                                                   |

+## Supported Certificate Types

+### JKS (Java KeyStore)

+Java KeyStores (JKS) are used to store private keys and the associated certificates securely.
+They are primarily utilized within Java-based applications for a variety of security purposes.

+`certalert` tries to extract the certificates and the certificate chains.

+**Detected file extensions**:

+- `.jks`

+### P7B (PKCS#7)

+P7B, also known as `PKCS#7`, is a format used to store certificate chains and, optionally, the associated private key.
+It's a widely recognized standard for wrapping up certificates.

+`certalert` only tries to extract the certificates.
+It warns if there are other components inside.

+**Detected file extensions**:

+- `.p7`
+- `.p7b`
+- `.p7c`

+### P12 (PKCS#12)

+PKCS#12 (P12) is a binary format used to store the server certificate, any intermediate certificates, and the private key in one encryptable file.
+They are often used to export and import certificates and private keys.

+`certalert` will extract private keys and certificates with the given password.
+It will fail if the password is not correct.

+**Detected file extensions**:

+- `.p12`
+- `.pkcs12`
+- `.pfx`

+### PEM (Privacy Enhanced Mail)

+PEM format is a de-facto file format for storing and sending cryptographic keys and certificates.
+It's recognized by its `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----` delimiters.

+**Detected file extensions**:

+- `.pem`
+- `.crt`